Are you a real estate agent who is looking to switch brokerages?

 One of the most difficult things that a real estate agent who wants to switch brokerages has to do is to tell their current brokerage that they are leaving.

 It can be a tricky situation because you don’t want to burn bridges with your current broker, but you also want to start working at your new brokerage.
+Remember that as a real estate agent you own your own business and your broker is not your boss, they should be ADDING to your business.

 There are a few things that you can do to make this process easier for both you and your broker: